Rotary friction welding: Research, temperature, parameters in the rotary friction welding process

 Various parameters of welding are tested.
 The setting of the completely different parameters can obtain different weld for example the structure changes will not be the same width.
 It is possible to obtain a smaller heat-affected zone (HAZ) and a plastically affected zone (PAZ).
 The width of the weld is smaller.
-The results are for example not the same in welds made for the European Space Agency with a high turnover ω = 14000 rpm or another example from Warsaw technical university 12000 rpm and no typical very short friction time only 60 milliseconds instead of using an standard parameters, in addition, in this case, ultra fine grain alloy was welded, but for this example the welded rod workpiece was only 6mm in diameter so it is small rod friction welding another close to this examples with short friction time only e.g. 40 ms also exist in literature but also for small diameter.
+The results are for example not the same in welds made for the European Space Agency with a high turnover ω = 14000 rpm or from Warsaw technical university 12000 rpm and no typical very short friction time only 60 milliseconds instead of using a standard parameters, in addition, in this case, ultra fine grain alloy was welded, but for this example the welded rod workpiece was only 6mm in diameter so it is small rod friction welding another close to this examples with short friction time only e.g. 40 ms also exist in literature but also for small diameter.
+Unfortunately, welding in very short time carries the risk of welding imperfections such as weld discontinuities.

+Some cases of welding are made only individually or only in research such as: The welds created in with specific parameters such as welding time below 100 ms, with an appropriate front surface for example (conical contact surface), with materials that are difficult to weld (tungsten to steel), these are not always serial production.

 The rotations in the research literature for small diameters can be more as standard even e.g. 25000 rpm.
 Unfortunately the diameter of the workpiece can be a limitation to the use of high speeds of rotation.

-The key points to understand is that: Fine grain of the welded metal material according to Hall-Petch relation should have better strength and for the description of one technique for obtaining this material Percy Williams Bridgman won the Nobel Prize in Physics in 1946 referring to the achievements related to High Pressure Torsion (HPT),.
-However, by High Pressure Torsion is obtained only thin film thickness material.
+The key points to understand is that: Fine grain of the welded metal material according to Hall-Petch relation should have better strength and for the description of one technique for obtaining this material Percy Williams Bridgman won the Nobel Prize in Physics in 1946 referring to the achievements related to High-pressure torsion (HPT).
+However, High-pressure Torsion is obtained only thin film thickness material.